input-output-hk/partner-chains-smart-contracts/offchain/README.md

 You can also run these components directly without using Docker, more about these can be found [here](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/runtime.md).

-### 2.1.
+### 3.1.
 Configuring hosted runtime dependencies

 In case you are running the runtime dependencies (ogmios, ogmiosDatumCache and kupo) on a hosted environment, or anything else than the default settings, you can either configure it via CLI arguments, or set these in the configuration.

 The arguments for each service are using the following scheme:

 ```
-  --ogmios-host localhost  Address host of ogmios (default: "localhost")
+  --ogmios-host localhost  Address host of Ogmios (default: "localhost")
-  --ogmios-path some/path  Address path of ogmios
+  --ogmios-path some/path  Address path of Ogmios
-  --ogmios-port 1234       Port of ogmios (default: 1337u)
+  --ogmios-port 1234       Port of Ogmios (default: 1337u)
-  --ogmios-secure          Whether ogmios is using an HTTPS connection
+  --ogmios-secure          Whether Ogmios is using an HTTPS connection
 ```

-So in case you want to use a remote ogmios service on `https://1.2.3.4:5678`, you want to use the following arguments:
+So if you want to use a remote Ogmios service on `https://1.2.3.4:5678`, you want to use the following arguments:

 ```
 nix run .#sidechain-main-cli -- burn --amount 100 --recipient aabb --ogmios-host 1.2.3.4 --ogmios-port 5678 --ogmios-secure